center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

 ### negotiate
   * Fix a bug that was breaking the module when using the old UI

+### oauth
+  * Fixed a namespace bug that was breaking the module

 ### statistics
   * Fix a bug in the Twig-template that causes an exception on newer Twig-versions

+### sqlauth
+  * Fix a security bug where in rare cases the database user credentials would be printed in exception messages

 ## Version 1.19.0